lllllcz/CSE-Lab/README.md

 * The test cases may fail due to the bugs from part 1 and part2.
 * The network failure may cause the RPC library to print some errors, such as `rpcs::dispatch: unknown proc 3434.`.
 You don't need to worry about these errors since they won't cause your program to crash.
 * To simplify your implementation, you don't have to consider the crash during the disk I/O. The test case won't crash your program during the I/O. For example, you don't have to make sure the atomicity of the state persists.
-* You can use multiple files to persist different data (e.g. a file for metadata and the other for logs).
+* You can use multiple files to persist different data (e.g. a file for persist_metadata and the other for logs).
 * To persist the command, you can use the `serialize` and `deserialize` interface of the `raft_command`.

 ## Part 4 - Snapshot